 Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the Head teacher.
-If an allegation is made about the Head teacher, you should pass this information to the CEO.
+If an allegation is made about the Head teacher, you should pass this information to the Chair of the Governing Body.
 Alternatively, you can contact the Local Authority Designated Officer on 0300 111 8007.